marimeireles/woman-non-binary-man-in-oss/README.md

 ![Age at first computer with internet access](graphs/age_at_first_computer_with_internet_access.png)

-As the graph shows there is, there is apparently no relation between the time that participants had with computers with internet access and their gender indentity, since all of the graphs are very similar.
-Except for people who identified as non-binary, who were much more likely to be younger than 13 years old.
-In any case, I don't believe this is a relevant characterisct to explain less participation of women in the community since their data is very similar to men and somewhat similar to non-binary.
+There was no significant correlation between the time participants had access to computers with internet access and their gender identity.
+The graphs for both women and men showed similar patterns of computer usage.

 ## Age by gender

-At last, the last avalyses that I thought was relevant for the purpose of my research was if age is one of the reasons for this discrepancy.
-The age ranges varied between:

 * 17 or younger;
 * 18 to 24 years;